bkuslitskiy/compare/AWS_deployment.md

    - Click "Create function"
    - Select "Author from scratch"
    - Enter `compare-shows-search` for the function name
-   - Select "Node.js 18.x" for the runtime
+   - Select "Node.js 20.x" for the runtime (or the latest LTS version)
    - Under "Permissions", select "Use an existing role"
    - Select the `CompareShowsLambdaRole` you created
    - Click "Create function"
-   - In the "Code" tab, upload a ZIP file containing your search function code (we'll prepare this in the local steps)
+   - In the "Code" tab, you'll upload a ZIP file containing your search function code (we'll prepare this in the local steps)
    - In the "Configuration" tab, set the following:
      - Memory: 256 MB
      - Timeout: 30 seconds